• Vancouver Venues & Vendors Open House

 Red Cross Building 605 Barnes Street, Vancouver, United States

 After his father passed away, Muhammad Aurangzeb Ahmad brought him back—digitally.
-To give his young children the experience of knowing their grandfather, he created an artificial intelligence (AI) simulation he […]
+To give his young children the experience of knowing their grandfather, he created an artificial intelligence (AI) simulation he called “Grandpa Bot” that could act like his father.
+As his kids grow up interacting with Grandpa Bot, Ahmad has had to confront firsthand the […]

 Free